Dhyey-Patel28/SegLungAI/Project Description.md

   Email: [patel4du@mail.uc.edu](mailto:patel4du@mail.uc.edu)

 ## **Project Topic Area**
-The **SegLungAI** project aims to develop an AI-driven solution for automatic lung anomaly detection and segmentation in neonates using CT and MRI chest scans.
+The **SegLungAI** project aims to develop an AI-driven solution for automatic lung anomaly detection and segmentation in neonates using MRI chest scans.
 The primary objective is to achieve high-accuracy lung segmentation through semantic segmentation techniques in Python.
 The project will begin by segmenting lungs from chest scans of neonates, utilizing 30 anonymized images provided by Cincinnati Children's Hospital.
 As the project progresses, new goals and features will be added to further enhance model performance.

 ### **Faculty Advisor**
 - **Jason C. Woods, PhD**